 Course Location: Solund, Norway.
-The Adventure Travel Guide Introductory Level 1 Training Course will be held at Solund leilighetshotell, 6924 Hardbakke, www.solund.com
+The ATGTC: Introductory Level will be held at the Solund Leilighetshotell, 6924 Hardbakke, www.solund.com.

 Solund is a municipality that comprises a number of islands that are located where the famous Sognefjord meets the Atlantic Ocean.
 The largest islands are (not in particular order); Sula, Ytre Sula, Steinsundøyna, Losna, Rånøyna, Nesøyna and Ospa.
 Solund is the smallest municipality in Sogn og Fjordane county and is also the only municipality that is not connected to mainland Norway.

 Course Language: English.
-The course instructors have years of experience as outdoors guides with Njord and other companies.
+The course instructors have years of experience as outdoors guides, educators and instructors with NJORD and various other companies.
 They come from the US and Norway.

-The Adventure Travel Guide Introduction level training course is fast paced and engaging and designed only to give you an introductory and basic level perspective as to what is necessary to provide a quality guiding experience to an international market.
-You’ll spend some of your time (hopefully) outside of the classroom doing hands-on skills and realistic scenarios.
+The Adventure Travel Guide Training Course: Introductory Level is fast paced and engaging, designed to give you an introductory and basic level perspective as to what is necessary to provide a quality guiding experience to an international market.
+You will spend some of your time outside of the classroom doing hands-on skills and realistic scenarios.

 In addition to scenarios, you’ll participate in engaging and lively discussions that will encompass a wide range of topics including trip briefings, equipment fitting and personalization, meal preparation & presentation, EDC for guides, content delivery (interpretation), sustainability (Leave No Trace ethics & principles).

-You will complete this course with tools and confidence to arrange, provide, facilitate, manage and guide a quality day tour.
-The Level 2 Intermediate and Level 3 Advanced Guide courses take these skill and knowledge areas further and are for those who are looking to guide multi-day excursions (two nights or more).
+You will complete this course with the tools and confidence to arrange, provide, facilitate, manage and guide a quality half day tour in a low threshold environment and assist on a full day tour.
+The Level 1, 2 and 3 Guide courses take these skill and knowledge areas further and are for those who are looking to guide multi-day excursions (two nights or more).

 Class time & Scenarios: The Course language is English.
-The course is laid out to be 20 hours over 2.5 days.
-We will start at 19:15 on day 1 finishing approx 22.00 including dinner.
-Day 2 will start at 09.00 and go to 21:00 including dinner.
-Day 3 will start at 09.00 and finish at 17.00.
+The course is laid out to be 24 hours over 2.5 days.
+We will start at 11:30 on day 1 finishing approx 18:30.
+Day 2 will start at 08:30 and go to 18:30.
+Day 3 will start at 08.30 and finish at 17.00.
 Considerable time will be spent indoors learning about the different topics.
-Discussions about leadership, group dynamics and quality assurance as it pertains to customer satisfaction and saftey are part of this course.
+Discussions about leadership, group dynamics and quality assurance as it pertains to customer satisfaction and safety are part of this course.